Hopf 2-algebras and Braided Monoidal 2-Categories: Abstract

 \section{Abstract}

-We develop a systematic {\it categorification} of the theory of quantum groups/bialgebras following the dimensional ladder, and study their higher-representation theory.
-By following closely the generalized quantum double construction of Majid, we construct in particular the \textit{2-quantum double} $D(\cG)$ associated to a 2-bialgebra $\cG$, and prove its duality and factorization properties.
-We also characterize a notion of (quasitriangular) {\it 2-R-matrix} $\cR$ and identify the associated (2-)Yang-Baxter equations, which can be seen as a categorification of the usual notion of $R$-matrix in an ordinary quantum group.
-The main result we prove in this paper is that the weak 2-representation 2-category $\operatorname{2Rep}^\cT(\cG)$ of a quasitriangular 2-bialgebra $(\cG,\cT,\cR)$ --- when monoidally weakened by a Hochschild 3-cocycle $\cT$ --- forms a braided monoidal 2-category.
+Following the theory of principal $\infty$-bundles of Niklaus-Schreiber-Steveson, we develop a homotopy categorification of Hopf algebras, which model quantum groups.
+We study their higher-representation theory in the setting of $\mathsf{2Vect}^{hBC}$, which is a homotopy refinement of the notion of 2-vector spaces due to Baez-Crans that allows for higher coherence data.
+We construct in particular the \textit{2-quantum double} as a homotopy double crossed product, and prove its duality and factorization properties.
+We also define and characterize "{2-$R$-matrices}", which can be seen as an extension of the usual notion of $R$-matrix in an ordinary Hopf algebra.
+We found that the 2-Yang-Baxter equations describe the braiding of extended defects in 4d, distinct from but not unlike the the Zamolodchikov tetrahedron equations.
+The main results we prove in this paper is that the 2-representation 2-category of a weak 2-bialgebra is braided monoidal if it is equipped with a universal 2-$R$-matrix, and that our homotopy quantization admits the theory of Lie 2-bialgebras as a semiclassical limit.